Gimle/gimle5/doc/simplexmlelement.md

 	//name[not(@class="first")]

+Select the first person in the document.

+	//person[1]

 Walk from current position, if you have a reference to a node in the xml, and want to start from that position.

 	./person/name